Emma Cadwalader-Guild

-Emma Marie Cadwalader-Guild, also known by Cadwallader-Guild, (August 27, 1843-c.
-1911) was an American artist, notable for her sculpture busts of significant figures.
-Her subjects included President William McKinley, Andrew Carnegie, and George Frederick Watts, among others.
-Cadwalader-Guild spent much of her career abroad and achieved particular notoriety in England and Germany.

-Cadwalader-Guild works were exhibited at numerous locations, including the Royal Academy of Arts, the 1894 Paris Salon, the 1876 Philadelphia Centennial Exposition, and the Louisiana Purchase Exposition, also known as the 1904 St. Louis, or Louisiana Exposition, where she won a bronze medal.
-Cadwalader-Guild primarily worked in marble and bronze.
+Emma Marie Cadwalader-Guild, also spelled Cadwallader-Guild (August 27, 1843 – c.
+1911) was an American sculptor and painter, notable for her portrait busts of figures such as President William McKinley, Andrew Carnegie, and George Frederick Watts, as well other sculptures.
+She worked primarily in marble and bronze, and her works were exhibited at the Royal Academy of Arts, the 1894 Paris Salon, the 1876 Philadelphia Centennial Exposition, and the 1904 Louisiana Purchase Exposition, where she won a bronze medal.
+Cadwalader-Guild spent much of her career abroad and was particularly well known in England and Germany.